Pregnant and Suffering from Skin Problems?

 Perioral dermatitis (PD)

 “I’m certain that my PD was due to hormonal changes after I had my children...what do you think?
-My doctor seemed adamant that that was not the case, and pretty much pushed the subject aside and said they weren’t concerned with the “rash”, it would go away with some steroid cream.
-I wonder how many women have experienced what I’ve experienced.
+My doctor seemed adamant that that was not the case, and pretty much pushed the subject aside and said they were not concerned with the “rash”, it would go away with some steroid cream.
+I wonder how many women have experienced what I have experienced.
 Seems more common now that I have taken the time to look into it more.”

 The challenge for this lady and many other PD sufferers is that steroids are often prescribed as the ‘go-to’ solution.
 The problem is that many people have serious side effects to topical steroids such as topical steroid addiction/withdrawal, sometimes referred to as ‘red skin syndrome’.
 This side effect can occur when frequently using or misusing moderate to high potency corticosteroids and then suddenly stopping.
 It can result in a worsening rash that requires stronger and more frequent application of topical steroids to control.
 It is a vicious cycle.